CRC Equity, Diversity, and Inclusion Action Plan

 - communicate widely the purpose of the data collection, how the information will be used and our commitment to privacy.

 As separate employers, the affiliated hospitals will each have different mechanisms to collect applicant pool and employee equity and diversity data.
 As part of the Action Plan, the University will work in collaboration with the hospitals to align processes wherever possible.
-Please consult each hospitals’ CRC website for additional information.
+Please consult each hospital’s CRC web page for additional information.

 4. RETENTION AND INCLUSIVITY

-Providing a supportive and inclusive workplace at U of T: Through our equity programs, services and offices, the University of Toronto is working to remove a range of barriers and to support our community members in fulfilling their academic, research and employment goals.
+Through our equity programs, services and offices, the University of Toronto is working to remove a range of barriers and to support our community members in fulfilling their academic, research and employment goals.
 Our equity offices form the core of our efforts to translate policy into practice and culture, provide support and create and grow engaged communities of thought and action on our campuses.
 As noted above, divisions are undertaking initiatives to foster an inclusive environment for their faculty, staff and students.
 We will continue to collect and promote these projects to both recognize these efforts and encourage others to adopt similar initiatives.
-In addition, the next iteration of the Speaking Up Engagement Survey, to be launched in 2019, will allow the University to better assess the extent to which we are creating an inclusive environment.
+In addition, the next iteration of the Speaking Up Engagement Survey (now Speaking Out Survey), to be launched in 2019, will allow the University to better assess the extent to which we are creating an inclusive environment.

 Concerns and complaints from faculty members can be directed to the Equity Offices or to the Provost’s Office, as the complainant feels is appropriate.
 The University has established a culture in which the complainant can contact the resource or office where they are most comfortable; the issue will be escalated as necessary.
 While all complaints are kept confidential, the Division of the Vice-President, Human Resources & Equity, tracks patterns of complaints and is attentive to systemic issues.
 For example, the Equity Offices roundtable offers staff from those offices opportunities for the discussion of broader issues, reporting findings to the Vice-President, Human Resources & Equity.